 • Ductwork quality and age.

-• How many windows your house has and the style, since big or picture windows may be less efficient.
+• How many windows your house has and the style, because big or picture windows can be more inefficient.

 • Insulation quality and thickness.